Introduction Wendy's Frontenac Lynx Creek Listings by the Year Memories

 A view of the slopes/trails in 1998.
 Notice the wide slope which is visible from Rte 93, and the narrow trails.
 The original Frontenac area is completely grown in and is located to the upper right, beyond this photo. |

 The next T-bar ride Dave accidentally triggered the safety net at the top.
-This broke the lift for about 10 minutes, and of course I was on the steepest part.
+This stopped the lift for about 10 minutes, and of course I was on the steepest part.
 I could not get off...it was way too steep.
 If I tried I would have slipped and started to roll backwards.
 Finally the lift got going again.

 Listings of Wendy's/Frontenac/Lynx Creek by the Year